History of Sikkim: 1947-1975 CE: independent monarchy

 controlled by China, was a "dagger pointed at the heart of India."
 During the 1962 Sino-Indian War, Indian troops arrived to block a possible Chinese invasion; there were some skirmishes between Indian and Chinese forces.
 After the war, India closed the ancient pass; it reopened in 2006.
-The 50s and 60s marked the emergence of political parties in Sikkim including Sikkim State Congress, Sikkim National Party, Sikkim Swatantra Dal, Sikkim Janata Party and Sikkim National Congress.
+The 50s and 60s marked the emergence of political parties in Sikkim, including Sikkim State Congress, Sikkim National Party, Sikkim Swatantra Dal, Sikkim Janata Party, and Sikkim National Congress.

 The old ruler Tashi Namgyal died in 1963 from cancer.
 The last hereditary ruler, Chogyal Palden Thondup Namgyal, ascended to the throne in 1965.
 Trouble began to brew for the crown even before the Chogyal assumed the throne, as Nehru, who had carefully preserved Sikkim's status as an independent protectorate, died in 1964.
 His daughter Indira Gandhi, who became Prime Minister in 1966, had little patience for maintaining an independent Sikkim or its monarchy.
 The Chogyal, who responded to the increased pressure by drinking, was viewed by India as politically dangerous, especially after his wife, the American socialite Hope Cooke, advocated a return of certain former Sikkimese properties.

 In December 1950, by signing the "India - Sikkim Peace Treaty", Sikkim became India's protectorate.
-India took control of Sikkim in April 1973 and overthrew the monarchy.
 On April 9, 1975, the Sikkim Parliament announced the king was deposed and declared Sikkim had become part of India through a referendum.
 On May 16, the Indian parliament announced that Sikkim officially became a state of India.
 Sikkim is a state in India, which currently has 6 districts.
 Gangtok is the largest district in terms of population, but Mangan is the largest district in terms of area.